 You wouldn’t do a show without a scenic designer, a lighting designer, or a costume designer.
 So don’t do one without a sound designer.

 Adequate Time to Tech the Show

 Make sure your staff has adequate time to get all the tech right before the show opens.
-A theatre company I worked with once had not scheduled adequate time for us to be in the performance space and tech the show.
+A theatre company I worked with once had not scheduled sufficient time for us to be in the performance space and tech the show.
 We did not get a full run of the show during tech.
 The stage manager’s worst nightmare became the stage manager’s worst reality for me as I had to do a full tech run through for the first time in front of an audience.
 Needless to say, all did not go smoothly - I fumbled on about 10 of my 90 cues during the first preview, and the cue mishaps, along with the general feeling of being unprepared, made the actors nervous.
 Don’t ever put your staff in this position.
 Don’t give your first audience a lower-quality show just because you weren’t ready to open.